pateskinasy/pateskinasy.github.io/_posts/2018-11-12-open-sourcing-creatorstory.md

 You can find it on Github: [creatorstory on GitHub](https://github.com/creatorstory/creatorstory-app "creatorstory open source")

-The product can be specially interesting if videos are important for the interest-group.
+The product can be specially interesting if videos are important for the interest group.
 There is also a forum in the product, so topical discussions can be facilitated.
-Browser-notifications, transactional-email-notifications & integration with Mailchimp for Campaigns and Newsletters also implemented.
+Browser notifications, transactional email notifications & integration with Mailchimp for campaigns and Newsletters are also implemented.

 creatorstory was a heavily customized Telescope (Meteor.Js) app that was used by members of the creatorstory community to curate videos posted by other members of the community and to discuss in a forum-like space.